 - Body dysmorphic disorder (BDD) is a somatoform disorder that affects up to 2% of the population.
 BDD is characterised by excessive rumination over an actual or perceived physical flaw.
 BDD has been diagnosed equally among men and women and often misdiagnosed as anorexia nervosa.
 It also occurs co-morbidly in 39% of eating disorder cases.
 BDD is a form of OCD and can be helped by a mix of Hypnotherapy, SFBT and CBT, lowering anxiety and building helpful habits that can help overcome the negative ones.

 Eating disorders helped by using hypnotherapy

-With binge eating, often finding the triggers and channeling that bingeing into more positive activities such as keeping a journal or changing one’s routine can make profound changes and the hypnotherapy can help reduce the anxiety that drives the urge.
+With binge eating, often finding the triggers and channelling that bingeing into more positive activities such as keeping a journal or changing one’s routine can make profound changes and the hypnotherapy can help reduce the anxiety that drives the urge.

 Boredom eating is a common problem too, especially for those who live on their own.
 Learn to change the way you shop for food, keep food, cook and become engaged in less boring activities.
 Try reducing your exposure to TV, especially commercials, as these will increase the brain activity into craving food.

-Food Phobias, like fussy eating often develop as children, sometimes after having a bad experience such as food poisoning, or being forced to eat something repulsive (school dinners for me).
+Food Phobias, like fussy eating, often develop as children, sometimes after having a bad experience such as food poisoning, or being forced to eat something repulsive (school dinners for me).
 Some start after an accident.
 I knew someone with a phobia of bananas caused by his mother panicking over a pan of boiling water.
-He at the time was eating a banana and his brain then linked the two incidents.
+He, at the time, was eating a banana and his brain then linked the two incidents.